Macil/react-save-refs/README.md

 This is a small utility function to make it easy for React components to deal with refs on dynamically created elements.

+**This package is deprecated in favor of [react-multi-ref](https://github.com/Macil/react-multi-ref).
+Its API is better and avoids the need for a WeakMap internally.**

 The following example code assumes Babel with support for classes, JSX, and property initializers is in use.
 You can get that by using the es2015, stage-1, and react presets together.